michaelsproul/rust_radix_trie/README.md

 You can read about my experience implementing this data structure [here][radix-paper].

+While I'm confident about the structure of the code, it hasn't been heavily tested and there may be some bugs.
+If you'd like to use this library please contribute some QuickCheck tests :)

 # Features

 * Compressed nodes.
 Common key prefixes are stored only once.
-* Trie-specific methods to look-up predecessors (closest ancestors).
+* Trie-specific methods to look-up closest ancestors and descendants.
 * Key Generic.
 Any type that can be serialised as a vector of bytes can be used as a key.
 * Safe - no unsafe code.